-You can read our liquid cooling vs air cooling guide for a detailed breakdown of how the two compare, but in short: air coolers are simpler, cheaper, and effective enough to chill all but the hottest of hot chips at stock speeds.
-AIO coolers cost more and add a few more steps to the installation process, but are better for keeping CPU temperatures down in high-end and/or overclocked systems.
-They’re often quieter than air coolers, too.
+For a detailed breakdown of how these two types compare, you can always read our liquid cooling vs air cooling guide, but in short: air coolers are simpler, cheaper, and effective enough to cool all but the hottest of hot chips at stock speeds.
+AIO liquid coolers are more expensive, and have a slightly more involved installation process, but are more effective at soothing temperatures on high-end and overclocked CPUs.
+They’re often quieter than air coolers, too, and still aren’t anywhere near as tough to install and maintain as open loop systems.

-This guide will outline how to install both types, though admittedly there might be more hedging here than in other sections of our how to build a PC guide, as different manufacturers use slightly distinct mounting systems for their coolers and trying to cover them all would be an incomprehensible mess.
+This guide will outline how to install both air and AIO liquid coolers, though please forgive some hedging along the way, as different manufacturers use slightly distinct mounting systems for their coolers and trying to cover them all would be an incomprehensible mess.
 I can give you broad-strokes walkthroughs, though, and if you’re ever unsure about a specific detail, you can always check your cooler’s manual.

 As with installing the CPU itself, installing a CPU cooler onto a motherboard is easier when the mobo is outside the case – though AIO coolers will eventually require you to affix the fans and radiator to your PC’s chassis.
 Be sure to have your tube of thermal paste at the ready too, and have a read of the thermal paste section below if you’re not already familiar with how this heat transfer gloop works.
 Otherwise, use these links to jump to the relevant section: